 Tom has been helping educators “work the Web” since 1994.
-You can read more about Tom or his past contributions, but his focus is on 2014 and beyond.
-With the sons into adulthood, Tom’s free to dedicate most of his time to the part of his job he loves best: working directly with schools and teachers to move into the Next Era of Education.
+You can read more about Tom or his past contributions.
+With our sons into adulthood, Tom’s free to dedicate most of his time to the part of his job he loves best: working directly with schools and teachers to move into the Next Era of Education.
 What exactly does this mean?
 The professional learning and ongoing consulting topics below will give you a better idea.

 Because he’s been around a while, Tom can be a little choosy about partner schools – what this means is that priority goes to schools willing to make the biggest commitment.
-So although one or two days focusing on things like “Vision Clarification” and “Taming the Australian Curriculum” can be useful, Tom knows that the best result comes from ongoing support where Tom essentially becomes an “adjunct” member of a school staff.
+So although one or two days focusing on things like “Vision Clarification” and “Taming the Australian Curriculum” can be useful, experience shows that the best results come from ongoing support where Tom becomes almost an “adjunct” member of a school staff.

 If your school is interested in support related to the topics below, please Contact Tom to set up a discussion.